junkunyuan/DSBF/README.md

 ```

 ## Contact
-If you have any questions, feel free to contact us through email (yuanjk@zju.edu.cn) or GitHub issues.
+If you have any questions, feel free to contact us through email (yuanjk@zju.edu.cn or maxu@zju.edu.cn) or GitHub issues.
 Thanks!

 ## References
 [1] Li, Da, et al. "Deeper, broader and artier domain generalization."
 Proceedings of the IEEE international conference on computer vision.
 2017.